-As soon as change is considered, there will be consultation involving all parties who may be affected by the change.
+Prior to change being implemented, there will be consultation involving all parties who may be affected by the change, inclusive of written notification to designated employee representatives and / or union delegates.
 There will be full, open and honest disclosure of all information relevant to the proposed change.
 The Single Bargaining Unit shall serve as the appropriate consultative forum to deal with the introduction of change.